Skip to content

 Problem: Dead letters accumulate and nobody notices.

-Fix: Monitor dead letters with queue.dead_letters().
+Fix: Monitor dead letters with queue.dead_letters() or queue.size("dead").
 Set up an alert when the count exceeds a threshold.
-Investigate the root cause, fix it, then call queue.retry_failed() or queue.purge("failed").
+Investigate the root cause, fix it, then call queue.retry() to revive them or queue.purge("dead") to clear them.

 5. File backend for production